Reading for Pleasure

 Writing is also taught through a weekly SMART write session where there is a dedicated opportunity for children to develop a piece of purposeful and sustained writing which is linked directly to our cross-curricular topics.
 Key Stage 2 classes also have a discrete weekly grammar lesson in order to support their understanding of the complex grammar system before using their SMART write session as an opportunity to apply these skills.

-In Reception and Key Stage 1 children have daily phonics sessions which are planned in accordance with the Government’s Letters and Sounds document.
+Children have daily phonics sessions which are planned in accordance with the Government’s Letters and Sounds document.
 We follow the ‘Jolly Phonics’ scheme of work in which children are taught sounds and a related action.
 We also have a dedicated ‘phonics’ teacher who works with Year 1 children ( funded through our Pupil Premium) in order to prepare them for the statutory phonics screening check.
+Direct Phonics intervention is also aimed at children with special education needs; separate sessions are provided for newly arrived children across the school as required.

-To find out more information about the phonics screening check and learning to read through phonics please visit the link below:
+To find out more information about the phonics screening check and learning to read through phonics, please visit the link here.